cloudbase/garm/doc/config_default.md

 debug_server = true
 ```

-Then restarg garm.
+And restart garm.
 You can then use the following command to start profiling:

 ```bash
 go tool pprof http://127.0.0.1:9997/debug/pprof/profile?seconds=120